Skip to content

 • 🥜 Almond butter or tahini - Stuff dates with nut butter for healthy fats and protein

-• 🌰 Walnuts or almonds - Classic Middle Eastern pairing with healthy fats and fiber
+• 🌰 Walnuts or almonds - Classic Middle Eastern combination of dates and nuts

 This combination not only reduces the glucose spike but also extends energy release, keeping you fuller for longer.